 Each day, note down what you've done to contribute to your overall goals.

 Alternatively, make an agreement with someone you trust, and hold each other accountable.

 For example, you might meet once a week, discuss where you are in your overall plans, and keep each other on track with positivity and encouragement.

 Learn To Respect Yourself More Using Secret Mirror Work

 If you want to take the next step in developing healthy self-respect, Dr. Joe Vitale's secret mirror technique can help you take your confidence to the next level.

-Famous for his ho'oponopono practices, Dr. Vitale explores how mirror work and mirror motivation exercises can stop you from being held back by past experience and outdated negative beliefs.
+Famous for his ho'oponopono practices, Dr. Vitale explores how to mirror work and mirror motivation exercises can stop you from being held back by past experiences and outdated negative beliefs.

 What are your biggest strengths, your major accomplishments, and the things you contribute to the world?